lizathulya/SkyCast/README.md

-# SkyCast-# 🌦️ Predictive Analysis of Meteorological Events using Random Forest
+# SkyCast-🌦️ Predictive Analysis of Meteorological Events using Random Forest

 ## 📌 Overview
 This project applies machine learning (Random Forest) to predict meteorological events such as rainfall, storms, and temperature fluctuations.